One of my favourite stories in “Think and Grow Rich” is about an “enchanted kettle”.

-What I teach in my 10 Clients In 90 Days group program has the potential to be like magic for your coaching business – but only if you take action and aren’t shy about getting out there.
+What I teach in my “10 Clients In 90 Days” program has the potential to be like magic for your coaching business – but only if you take action and aren’t shy about getting out there.

-My philosophy is like Candler’s in that I think coaches should do things that keep them always in front of their target clients.
+My philosophy is like Candler’s because I think coaches should do things that keep them always in front of their target clients.